Skillet Basics and a Few Simple Recipes to Get You Cooking with Cast Iron

 - Bake in the preheated oven until a toothpick inserted into the center comes out clean, 18-23 minutes.
 Cut into wedges to serve.

-Cook’s note: If you want to kick this cornbread up a notch, make it country brunch style by adding some bacon and peppers!
+Note: If you want to kick this cornbread up a notch, make it country brunch style by adding some bacon and peppers!

-Our Mexican Spaghetti Squash Skillet
+Mexican Spaghetti Squash Skillet

 - 1 small spaghetti squash, cut in half with the seeds removed